icub-tech-iit/documentation/docs/hands/fingertip_and_mma_mk5.md

 <p align="center">
     <sub>Fig.7 – adjusted rubber fingertip on 3DMID shell.</sub>
 </p>

-10. you can test the fingertip in this condition:
+10. you can test the fingertip in this condition.

 <p align="center">
     <img  src=    "../img/3DMIDwCap_support.png"